John-A-Aydin/er-save-manager/installation/INSTALL.md

 If you want your build to have icons, make sure to use [icon64.png](icon64.png) in the assets folder in InstallForge.

-My InstallForge save file is in the build folder if you want to use it as a reference.
+My InstallForge save file is in the installation folder if you want to use it as a reference.

 ## Setup